 - Temperature: An increase in temperature will cause the salt flow and permeate flux to increase.

 - Recovery is the relation between the feed water pressure and the permeate flux.
 An increase in percentage recovery will increase the natural osmotic pressure and the concentration of the salts in the residual feed.
 This means the salt retention will decrease.

 - Salt concentration of the feed water increases with osmotic pressure.
 Provided the pressure remains unchanged, an increase in salt concentration will cause a lower membrane water flux.

-pH tolerance may also play a part.
+may also play a part.
 However, its effects vary widely across different RO membrane types.